For information on Central African Republic Food Suppliers, Accommodation and Other Markets contact details, please see the following link:

-Details about MAÏSCA are provided at Section 14 related to milling factories in the Central African Republic.
+Details about MAÏSCA are provided in the section describing milling factories in the Central African Republic.

 HUSACA (Huilerie, Savonnerie Centrafricaine) is a private company specialised in the production of edible oil and soaps.
 Its factory is located at Bimbo, within the same compound as MAÏSCA.
 HUSACA produces oil from cotton seed.
-Due to the low cotton production in the country, the company envisages to produce sesame oil starting 2010.
+MAÏSCA and HUSACA is the same company.

 Fortification of the oil: It should be mentioned that the oil produced by HUSACA is not fortified with vitamins A and D. However, the company has the technical expertise to install a fortification unit.

-- Daily grinding capacity: 20 metric tons of cotton seed
+- Daily grinding capacity: 20 mt of cotton seed

 - Cost: 675,000 XAF/MT